Malleable scheduling beyond identical machines: The general rounding framework

 Assuming that $C \geq \OPT$, let $x$ be an extreme point solution to [LP($C$)].
 We create the {\em assignment graph} $\mathcal{G}(x)$ with nodes $V := \J \cup \M$ and edges $E := \{\{i,j\} \in \M \times \J \suchthat x_{i,j}>0\}$, i.e., one edge for each machine-job pair in the support of the LP solution.
 Notice that $\mathcal{G}(x)$ is bipartite by definition.
 Furthermore, since [LP($C$)] is structurally identical to the LP of unrelated machine scheduling~\cite{LST90}, the choice of $x$ as an extreme point guarantees the following sparsity property:

 \begin{proposition}\cite{LST90} For every extreme point solution $x$ of [LP(C)], each connected component of $\mathcal{G}(x)$ contains at most one cycle. \end{proposition} As a graph with at most one cycle is either a tree or a tree plus one edge, the connected components of $\mathcal{G}(x)$ are called \emph{pseudotrees} and the whole graph is called a {\em pseudoforest}.
 It is not hard to see that the edges of an undirected pseudoforest can always be oriented in a way that every node has an {\em in-degree} of at most one.
 We call such a $\mathcal{G}(x)$ a {\em properly oriented} pseudoforest.
-Such an orientation can easily be obtained by first orienting the edges on the unique cycle (if it exists) consistently so as to obtain a directed cycle and, then, by orienting all remaining edges away from that cycle (see Figure \ref{fig:pseudo} and \ref{appendix:pseudo:direct} for details).
+Such an orientation can easily be obtained for each connected component as follows: We first orient the edges on the unique cycle (if it exists) consistently (e.g., clockwise) so as to obtain a directed cycle.
+Then, for every node of the cycle that is also connected with nodes outside the cycle, we define a subtree using this node as a root and we direct its edges away from that root (see e.g., Figure~\ref{fig:pseudo}).